 Match With Intended Parents

-After acceptance into 3 Sisters Surrogacy Program we will begin the process of matching you with the Intended Parents (IPs).
+After acceptance into the 3 Sisters Surrogacy Program, we will begin the process of matching you with the Intended Parents (IPs).

 All parties will be able to review the selection, and when the IPs are ready to move forward, we will arrange a meeting with everyone involved to discuss the arrangements and expectations.
 It is very important to feel a connection with your Intended Parents.